 AAA Editor Notes

 Among the dignitaries who visited the estate were Winston Churchill, Charles DeGaulle and Nikita Khrushchev.
-Self-guiding walking tours (with or without a cell phone audio tour) of the cattle barns, skeet shooting range and grounds are available.
-Summer programs include Ike and the Men of D-Day, a 30-minute interactive presentation featuring the weapons and equipment used for the invasion, and Exploring Eisenhower, a ranger-led walking tour focusing on various topics relating to Eisenhower's life.
+Self-guiding walking tours (with or without a cellphone audio tour) of the cattle barns, skeet shooting range and grounds are available.
+Summer programs include Ike and the Men of D-Day, a 30-minute interactive presentation featuring the weapons and equipment used for the invasion; Exploring Eisenhower, a ranger-led walking tour focusing on various topics relating to Eisenhower's life; and Hike With Ike, a ranger-led evening tour through downtown Gettysburg.
 Children ages 7-12 can participate in the Junior Secret Service Agent Program.

 Guided tours are available.